learnk8s/learnk8s.io/src/requests-limits/content.md

 In the lower part of the output, the autoscaler has three sections:

-1. Lower bound
-1. Uncapped Target
-1. Upper Bound

-The lower bound is the minimum resource recommendation for the container.
+1. **Lower bound** — the minimum resource recommendation for the container.

-The upper bound is the maximum resource recommendation for the container.
+1. **Uncapped Target** — the maximum resource recommendation for the container

-Uncapped target is the previous recommendation which was recommended by the autoscaler.
+1. **Upper Bound** — the previous recommendation which was recommended by the autoscaler

 The recommended numbers are a bit skewed to the lower end because you haven't load test the app for a sustained period of time.